Discernment

 Know You are a Beloved Child of God

-Many young men and women today are very confused about their identity and what love truly is.
-They may feel ashamed of past choices–especially sexual choices–and feel unworthy of a call to the religious life or priesthood.
-Don’t let your past prevent you from saying yes to God today.
+Another possible obstacle might feel ashamed of past choices and feeling unworthy of a call to the religious life or priesthood.
+Every saint has a past - don’t let your past prevent you from saying yes to God today or limiting the ways that God wants to use you in His plan of salvation.
 There is no ‘unforgivable’ sin so long as we seek His love and mercy.
-If you are struggling with past choices, take it to prayer, talk to a priest, and if you haven’t already, go to the Sacrament of Reconciliation and allow the power of this sacrament to heal and restore you.
-Your fundamental identity is this: you are a beloved son or daughter of God the Father!
-You are worthy, because you are made in His image and likeness.
-Don’t forget it.
+If you are struggling with past choices, take it to prayer, talk to a priest, and if you haven’t done so already, go to the sacrament of Reconciliation and allow Jesus to heal and restore you through the power of this beautiful sacrament.
+No matter what, your fundamental identity is this: you are a beloved son or daughter of God the Father.
+You are worthy, not because of anything you have done or earned on your own, but because you are made in God's image and likeness.
+No matter what comes against us or what we have done, we can always stand firm in this truth.